Clickable arrow icon In this article

 Treasury Bills (T-Bills)

-The Reserve Bank of India issues the Treasury Bills (T-Bills) on behalf of the central government to raise funds.
-T-bills are short term financial instruments with a maximum maturity period of one year.
-There are 14 days, 91 days and 364 days T-bills.
+The Reserve Bank of India issues Treasury Bills (T-Bills) on behalf of the central government to raise funds.
+T-bills are short-term financial instruments with a maximum maturity period of one year.
+There are 14-day, 91-day, and 364-day T-bills.
 They are issued at a discount and repaid at par on maturity.

 Bills of Exchange or Commercial Bills

-Businesses issue bills of exchange to meet their short term money requirements.
+Businesses issue bills of exchange to meet their short-term money requirements.
 The creditor can discount their bill of exchange with a broker or a bank.
-They are highly liquid instruments as they are transferable from one person to the other.
+Bills of exchange are highly liquid instruments, as they are transferable from one person to the other.

 Commercial Papers (CP)

 Large businesses and corporations issue Commercial Papers (CPs) to raise capital to meet their short-term business requirements.
-These corporations have high credit ratings, which acts as a security to the unsecured commercial papers.
+These corporations have high credit ratings, a security measure against unsecured commercial papers.
 CPs have a fixed maturity that ranges from 7 days to 270 days.
 Furthermore, investors can trade CPs in the secondary market.

 Certificate of Deposits (CD)

-Corporates, scheduled commercial banks, trusts, individuals issue Certificate of Deposits (CDs) that are negotiable term deposits.
-Commercial banks accept them and they work similarly to a promissory note.
-The duration of a CD varies from 3 months to one year.
-While CDs issued by financial institutions have a longer duration that varies between one year to three years.
+Corporates, scheduled commercial banks, trusts, and individuals issue Certificates of Deposits (CDs), which are negotiable term deposits.
+Commercial banks accept them, and they work similarly to a promissory note.
+The duration of a CD varies from three months to one year, while CDs issued by financial institutions have a longer duration that varies between one year and three years.

 Repurchase Agreements

-Repurchase Agreements, also known as repos, is a legal agreement between two parties.
+Repurchase Agreements, also known as repos, are legal agreements between two parties.
 One party sells a security to another with the promise of purchasing it back from the buyer at a later date.
 The seller buys back the security at a prefixed date and amount.
 The interest rate that the buyer charges is the repo rate.
-Repos are a quick way to raise short term capital requirements that also earn good returns for the buyer.
+Repos are a quick way to raise short-term capital requirements that also earn good returns for the buyer.

 Banker’s Acceptance

 Banker’s Acceptance is a financial instrument that an individual or a business creates in the name of a bank.
-The issuer has to pay the instrument bearer a specific sum on a specific date.
-It is usually anywhere between 30 and 180 days after the issue.
+The issuer has to pay the instrument bearer a specific sum on a specific date, usually between 30 and 180 days after the issue.
 As a commercial bank guarantees the payment, it is a safe financial instrument.

-In a Call Money scenario, the funds are borrowed for a period of one day.
-On the other hand, in a Notice Money market, the funds are lent up to a duration of 14 days.
-Both the options do not have any collateral security.
-Cooperative banks and commercial banks borrow and lend funds in call and notice money markets.
-Mutual funds and financial institutions are only lenders of funds.
+In a Call Money scenario, the funds are borrowed for one day.
+On the other hand, in a Notice Money market, the funds are lent for up to 14 days.
+Both options do not have any collateral security.
+Cooperative banks and commercial banks borrow and lend funds in call-and-note money markets.
+Mutual funds and financial institutions are the only lenders of funds.

 What is a Capital Market?